isomorphisms/economics/README.md

 (The bank will repossess your house if you get too far behind on your mortgage.
 However they will likely take a loss so it is bad for both parties.
 Otherwise you could expect that banks would loan to whomever.
-If they could resell the house at face then a mortgage would involve no risk to them
+If they could resell the house at face then a mortgage would involve no risk to them so they would just do it as much as possible. [[student loans tkacik]]